jxnl/blog/docs/writing/posts/tweet.md

 ## Call to action

 This is the most important part of the tweet.
-If you don't have a call to action you're missing out on some conversion.
-I'm not saying the whole life is metrics and what not, but if you're even thinking about how to get more views on a tweet you're probably thinking about metrics anyways.
+If you don't have a call to action, you're missing out on conversions.
+I'm not saying life is all about metrics, but if you're thinking about how to get more views on a tweet, you're probably considering metrics anyway.

-My first blog post had 20k views, had I put up a call to action to sign up for my newsletter, I could have gotten 200 signups, at 8$/month that's $1600/month.
-That's a lot of money 'on the table'.
-I'm not saying do that but it just goes to show that if you're not thinking about it, you're missing out.
-Instead you could ask for a follow, ask for a share, ask to tag someone, ask for help, something.
+My first blog post had 20k views.
+If I had included a call to action to sign up for my newsletter, I could have gained 200 signups.
+At $8/month, that's $1600/month.
+That's a significant amount of money left on the table.
+I'm not suggesting you do the same, but it demonstrates the missed opportunity.
+Instead, you could ask for a follow, a share, a tag, or even for help.

-And try to offer 'reward' again in the call to action.
-If you're asking for a follow, you can say "follow me for more content like this."
-If you're asking for a share, you can say "share this with someone who needs to hear this."
+Also, try to offer a reward in the call to action.
+For example, if you're asking for a follow, you can say "follow me for more content like this."
+If you're asking for a share, you can say "share this with someone who needs to hear it."
 If you're asking for a tag, you can say "tag someone who needs to hear this."

-These are the generic lines, that you see on things like youtube cause clearly they are financially motivated to find the best lines.
-But you can also be creative and come up with your own.
-I think the best ones are the ones that are specific to your message.
+These are the generic lines you often see on platforms like YouTube because they are financially motivated to find the best lines.
+However, you can also be creative and come up with your own.
+I believe the best ones are those that are specific to your message.

-Anyways, 1000 more words per day done.
-I'm gonna go to the gym now.
+Anyways, I've completed 1000 more words today.
+Now, I'm going to the gym.

+But before I go remember:

+1. If you believe you have something to say, a great hook can make sure people read it.
+2. You still need something to say.
+3. Specifically you need something to say to your audience.
+4. Think about what you plan on asking for return, it doesn't have to be much.

-If you like this content or want to see me try to figure out twitter by tweeting a shit tonne of experiments follow me on Twitter [@jxnl\_(https://twitter.com/jxnl) lol.
+If you like this content or want to see me try to figure out twitter by tweeting a shit tonne of experiments follow me on Twitter [@jxnl](https://twitter.com/jxnl), as an experiment if you want to workshop tweets shoot me a DM.
+I might not read it if you're being weird.